fossas/fossa-cli/docs/references/strategies/system/dpkg/dpkg.md

 Homepage: http://tiswww.case.edu/php/chet/bash/bashtop.html
 ```

-For above, we will discover dependency: `bash`, with architecture of `arm64` and version of: `5.1-2+deb11u1`.
+For the above, the dependency `bash` at version `5.1-2+deb11u1` with architecture `arm64` is discovered.

 ## FAQ

-### How do I *only perform analysis* for dpkgdb?
+### How do I *only perform analysis* for DPKG?

-You can explicitly specify an analysis target in `.fossa.yml` file.
-The example below will exclude all analysis targets except for the dpkgdb.
+Explicitly specify an analysis target in `.fossa.yml` file.
+The example below excludes all other analysis targets:

 ```yaml
 # .fossa.yml